-If you need any further assistance, you can also contact a member of the fitness to practise Team on fax 0207 5824874 or email ftp@hpc-uk.org or telephone 02078409814.
+If you need any further assistance, you can also contact a member of the Fitness to Practise Team by fax 0207 5824874 or email ftp@hpc-uk.org or telephone 02078409814.

 Unfortunately, we cannot currently accept complaints that are not made in writing.

 However, you can ask someone to write it on your behalf and have them sign it on your behalf.

-If you require any further information about the fitness to practise process, please see our website at www.hpc-uk.org
+If you require any further information about the Fitness to Practise process, please see our website at www.hpc-uk.org